 Course Outline

-• Establishing user policies and guidelines to ensure smooth and consistent team collaboration
+• Establishing user policies and guidelines to ensure smooth and consistent team collaboration for government operations.

-Branching and Merging for Government
+Branching and Merging Strategies for Government

-• Strategies to encourage or discourage local branching among users
+• Strategies to encourage or discourage local branching among users based on project needs for government.

-Everyday Digest and Revision Review for Government
+Daily Digests and Revision Reviews for Government

 Subversion Properties for Government

-• Best practices for designing and using these properties
+• Best practices for designing and using these properties to enhance project management for government.

-• Innovative uses of customized SVN properties
+• Innovative uses of customized SVN properties to improve efficiency and accountability in government projects.

 Subversion Hooks for Government

-• Types of hooks available
+• Types of hooks available in Subversion.

 Secondary SVN Server for Government